lmarthur/pytrajlib/src/pytrajlib/README.md

 # pytrajlib
 ## Python developer documentation

-There are two ways to run pytrajlib.
-1) by building the C shared object library and then running a Python script or 2) with a local pip installation.
+There are three ways to run pytrajlib.
+1) by building the C shared object library and then running a Python script or 2) with a local pip installation from source 3) with a pre-build wheel.

-### Build C library and run Python script
+### 1. Build C library and run Python script
 We use `uv` to manage dependencies and build the package.
 [Install `uv`](https://docs.astral.sh/uv/#installation).

 Dependencies and settings for building the Python package are set in [pyproject.toml](../../pyproject.toml).